Bark (botany): Uses

 The inner bark (phloem) of some trees is edible.
 In hunter-gatherer societies and in times of famine, it is harvested and used as a food source.
 In Scandinavia, bark bread is made from rye to which the toasted and ground innermost layer of bark of scots pine or birch is added.
 The Sami people of far northern Europe use large sheets of Pinus sylvestris bark that are removed in the spring, prepared and stored for use as a staple food resource.
 The inner bark is eaten fresh, dried or roasted.

-Bark of pine was used as emergency food in Finland during famine, last time during and after civil war in 1918.
+Pine bark was used as emergency food in Finland during famine, as recently as the 1918 civil war.

 Bark can be used as a construction material, and was used widely in pre-industrial societies.
 Some barks, particularly birch bark, can be removed in long sheets and other mechanically cohesive structures, allowing the bark to be used in the construction of canoes, as the drainage layer in roofs, for shoes, backpacks, and other useful items.
 Bark was also used as a construction material in settler colonial societies, particularly Australia, both as exterior wall cladding and as a roofing material.